 - Endearingly Dorky: All the things he does.
 If Dani takes him to watch the fireworks alone, he will confess from the bottom of his heart... that he usually buys two Happy Meals for himself to get the toys.

 - Green-Eyed Monster: In Book 2 Chapter 10, he reveals during a foosball practice with Mark that he feels that he's still in Mark's shadow and can't be as reliable and cool like him inside the group.

 - Hollywood Nerd: Subverted.
-Unlike all the previous guys Dani dated, Ben turns out to not only be completely Adorkable, but also handsome, funny and spontaneous, and he never fell for any of Dani's attempts to press a Berserk Button.
+Unlike all the previous guys Dani dated, Ben turns out to be handsome, funny and spontaneous, and he never fell for any of Dani's attempts to press a Berserk Button.

 - Nerds Are Sexy: He is a complete nerdy comic book geek who happens to be ridiculously handsome, athletic and cool overall.